 Your kitchen floor must be clean and free of all contaminants, like adhesives or grease, etc. The floor does not need to be smooth.
 In fact, if you can create a surface that feels like 80-grit sandpaper you’ll be setting yourself up for success.

-It is recommended that you refer to the manufacturer’s guidelines when it comes to applying a bonding primer to your prepared surface before a topping is installed.
-Manufacturers won’t warranty their product if any single step of the preparation, application and finishing processes is skipped.
+Recommendations state that you should always refer to the manufacturer’s guidelines when it comes to applying a bonding primer to your prepared surface before installing a topping.
+Manufacturers won’t warranty their product if you skip any single step of the preparation, application or finishing processes.